-Significant progress has been made on flow enhancement within the Tucannon Subbasin.
-A variety of programs have assisted in this effort, including irrigation efficiencies.
 Flow enhancement is an important priority for the subbasin.
-Within this subbasin planning process, flow was a limiting factor in several geographic areas.
-Other processes such as watershed planning have also identified flow enhancement as a priority, and are working in coordination with this subbasin plan to identify flow-limited reaches and those areas where increasing flow can have the greatest benefit for fish.
+Within this subbasin planning process, flow was a limiting factor identified in several geographic areas.
+Other processes such as watershed planning have also identified flow enhancement as a priority and are working in coordination with this subbasin plan to identify flow-limited reaches and those areas where increasing flow can have the greatest benefit for fish while continuing to provide for out-of-stream needs.

-Approach:
+Approach

-- Implement flow enhancement objectives discussed in Section 7.3.2 for those geographic areas where flow was determined to be a limiting factor. - Coordinate with flow enhancement efforts currently underway in the subbasin
+- Implement flow enhancement objectives discussed in Section 7.3.2 (Priority Restoration Areas) for those geographic areas where flow was determined to be a limiting factor. - Coordinate with flow enhancement efforts currently underway in the subbasin.

-- Complete further analyses to identify reaches where increasing flow will provide suitable habitat conditions - Complete further analyses to determine which areas are naturally flow-limited.
-Limited irrigation withdrawals occur in the subbasin (supporting 30-40 irrigated acres).
-These withdrawals are taken from stream reaches that support migration life history stages only and occur during times of year when there are no fish migrating through these reaches.
-Given their limited As such would not limit life history stages of any focal species.
+- Complete further analyses to identify reaches where increasing flow will provide suitable habitat conditions. - Complete further analyses to determine which areas are naturally flow-limited.
+Limited irrigation withdrawals occur in the subbasin (supporting 30 to 40 irrigated acres).
 These withdrawals do not dewater streams and are not believed to limit flows.
+Further, these withdrawals are taken from stream reaches that support migration life history stages only and occur during times of year when there are no fish migrating through these reaches.
+As such, these irrigation withdrawals would not limit life history stages of any focal species.

-7.3.6 Preliminary Numeric Fish Population Goals
+7.3.6 Numeric Fish Population Goals

 The management plan aquatic hypotheses, objectives and strategies in this subbasin were derived from the EDT modeling effort used in the assessment.
 As a habitat-based model, EDT is not designed to provide accurate projections of the numbers of fish present in a subbasin, geographic area, or reach.
-Adult return goals from other planning efforts (total, natural, hatchery and harvest components) are provided in Tables 7-5 and 7-6.
-Table 7-5 was developed by the Nez Perce Tribe.
-Table 7-6 was developed by the Nez Perce Tribe with brief review provided by the Washington Department of Fish and Wildlife.
+Other adult return goals from other planning efforts (total, natural, hatchery and harvest components) are provided in Tables 7-6 and 7-7.
+Table 7-6 provides numeric adult fish return goals from the Nez Perce Tribe.
+Table 7-7, developed by the Nez Perce Tribe with brief review by the Washington Department of Fish and Wildlife, provides preliminary numeric fish population goals from various sources.
 Since this plan is a culmination of numerous planning efforts, it is important to recognize anadromous fish goals from previous planning documents.

-Inclusion of these tables in the subbasin plan does not imply consensus by all management agencies but merely gives a summary of previous goals The benefits of passive and active habitat restoration strategies presented in this chapter show that natural production alone in the Walla Walla Basin is not likely to achieve the magnitude of total adult goals listed in some of the past plans (see Objectives Analysis in Section 7.3.6).
-This would suggest that an artificial production component or objective may be required if return goals near the levels stated in Tables 7-5 and 7-6 are expected to be met.
+Tables 7-6 and 7-7 do not imply consensus by all management agencies but merely gives a summary of previous goals.
+The benefits of passive and active habitat restoration strategies presented in this chapter show that natural production alone in the Asotin Basin is not likely to achieve the magnitude of total adult goals listed in some of the past plans (see Objectives Analysis in Section 7.3.6).
+This would suggest that an artificial production component or goal may be required if return goals near the levels stated in the tables below are expected to be met.